-Any stockholder who wishes to have a qualified proposal considered for inclusion in our proxy statement for our 2024 Annual Meeting, pursuant to Rule 14a-8 promulgated under the Exchange Act ("Rule 14a-8"), must ensure that notice of such proposal is received at our principal executive office at 1300 Post Oak Blvd., 8th Floor, Houston, Texas 77056 no later than January 26, 2024 and that such proposal complies with all applicable requirements of Rule 14a-8.
+Any stockholder who wishes to have a qualified proposal considered for inclusion in our proxy statement for our 2025 annual meeting of stockholders, pursuant to Rule 14a-8 promulgated under the Exchange Act ("Rule 14a-8"), must ensure that notice of such proposal is received at our principal executive office at 1300 Post Oak Blvd., 8th Floor, Houston, Texas 77056 no later than January 29, 2025 and that such proposal complies with all applicable requirements of Rule 14a-8.

-In addition, any stockholder who intends to propose a nominee to the Board or propose any other business to be considered by the stockholders at our 2024 Annual Meeting (other than a stockholder proposal to be included in our proxy materials pursuant to Rule 14a-8) must comply with the advance notice provisions and other requirements of our Amended and Restated Bylaws, a copy of which is on file with the SEC and may be obtained from our Corporate Secretary upon request.
+In addition, any stockholder who intends to propose a nominee to the Board or propose any other business to be considered by the stockholders at our 2025 annual meeting of stockholders (other than a stockholder proposal to be included in our proxy materials pursuant to Rule 14a-8) must comply with the advance notice provisions and other requirements of our Amended and Restated Bylaws, a copy of which is on file with the SEC and may be obtained from our Corporate Secretary upon request.
 Any such proposals must be sent to our Corporate Secretary at MSC Income Fund, Inc., 1300 Post Oak Blvd., 8th Floor, Houston, Texas 77056.

-The advance notice provisions of our Amended and Restated Bylaws require that nominations of persons for election to the Board and proposals of other business to be considered by the stockholders at the 2024 Annual Meeting must be made in writing and submitted to our Corporate Secretary at the address above no earlier than December 27, 2023 and no later than 5:00 p.m., ET on January 26, 2024 and must otherwise be a proper matter for action by the stockholders.
-We advise you to review our Amended and Restated Bylaws, which contain additional requirements about advance notice of stockholder proposals and director nominations, including but not limited to the different notice submission date requirements in the event that the date of the 2024 Annual Meeting is before July 11, 2024 or after September 9, 2024.
+The advance notice provisions of our Amended and Restated Bylaws require that nominations of persons for election to the Board and proposals of other business to be considered by the stockholders at the 2025 annual meeting of stockholders must be made in writing and submitted to our Corporate Secretary at the address above no earlier than December 30, 2024 and no later than 5:00 p.m., ET on January 29, 2025 and must otherwise be a proper matter for action by the stockholders.
+We advise you to review our Amended and Restated Bylaws, which contain additional requirements about advance notice of stockholders is before July 14, 2025 or after September 12, 2025.
 The above procedures and requirements are only a summary of the provisions in our Amended and Restated Bylaws regarding stockholder nominations of directors and proposals of business to be considered by the stockholders.
 Please refer to our Amended and Restated Bylaws for more information on stockholder proposal requirements.